isavoj/MSC_VARUN/README.md

 And then solved for.

-Keep in min dthat in the DQ code attached here, I get the seocnd derivative immediately from the b_splines.
-It's the same thing.
-Just, not exactly the same methodology.
+> **_NOTE:_**
-Then I use above equation to solve for the potential.
+- In the provided DQ code, the second derivatives are directly obtained from the B-splines.
+Although the method differs slightly from the above formulation, the underlying principles remain consistent, and the equations are used to solve for the potential.

-I will add the other code soon.
+- The code that demonstrates these methods will be added soon.